 In simpler terms, practice makes perfect, and that goes for the ability of your body to consume oxygen to create energy.

-The percent of increase in VO2 max is dependent on many variables (see the limiting factors below. ) The percent increase varies considerably from person to person, ranging from 5-30%.
+The amount in which a runner can increase their VO2 max is dependent on many variables (see the limiting factors below. ) The percent increase varies considerably from person to person, ranging from 5-30%.

 In general, people who are the least fit see the largest changes, and athletes who are highly fit see the smallest changes in VO2max due to training.